Keen to find out what it’s actually like to work in data? Ever wondered what a day in the life of a data analyst is really like?

 We touched upon a range of topics; from why he got into data analytics, to how his background helped him in his current work.
 We also got a fascinating insight into his particular role within his company, and the tools he uses on a daily basis.

-If hearing about Radi’s life as a data analyst has made you think ‘I could do this job!”, then why not get a taste by actually doing some data analytics?
-As part of our Intro to Data Analytics Course, you’ll focus on Microsoft Excel—a key tool in analytics— and get a crash course in analyzing data over 10 exercises.
+If hearing about Radi’s life as a healthcare data analyst has made you think “I could do this job!”, then why not get a taste by actually trying it out?
+CareerFoundry’s free data short course is great way to dip your toe in the field.

 - A day in the life of a data analyst

 - A career in data analytics and the future